 Working in Qatar

 Expats should educate themselves about doing business in Qatar but shouldn't expect too much to happen too quickly.
-Being patient, sensitive and aware of the effect that cultural differences can have on office life will help smooth the transition.
+Being patient, sensitive and aware of the effects cultural differences can have on office life will help smooth the transition.

 Job market in Qatar

-Whereas most of the multinationals and global corporations luring expats to the peninsula were concentrated in the petrochemical sector in the past, an ambitious and fairly liberal Qatari monarchy has stressed economic diversification, and taken steps to attract companies without natural gas or oil affiliations.
+Whereas most of the corporations luring expats to the peninsula used to be in the petrochemical sector, the Qatari monarchy has stressed economic diversification and growth in other industries.

-Qatar’s construction and real estate sectors continue to grow and, with the country hosting the 2022 FIFA World Cup, massive amounts have been invested in improving infrastructure and expanding the leisure and tourism sectors.
-This means that the already-large expat community will continue to increase over the years and the expat job market is expected to remain buoyant.
+Construction and real estate continue to grow and massive amounts have been invested in improving infrastructure and the tourism sector in anticipation of the FIFA World Cup.
+This means that the number of foreigners is expected to keep increasing as the expat job market expands.

 Finding a job in Qatar

-Most expats relocating to Qatar don't need to search for a job because they've transferred from an overseas branch of the sponsoring company, or arrive with their position already secured.
-The difficulty in attaining a working visa in Qatar without a host sponsor is also a factor in limiting the amount of unemployed foreigners in the country.
+Most expats don't need to look for a job in Qatar because they have already secured a position or were transferred from overseas.
+The difficulty in getting a Qatari work visa without a host sponsor is a large factor in limiting the amount of unemployed foreigners in the country.

-That said, foreign hopefuls shouldn't have a hard time landing a good position if they have the right qualifications, especially if they have experience in the construction, oil and gas industries.
+Still, it shouldn’t be too difficult for foreign hopefuls with the right qualifications to get a job, especially if they have experience in the construction, oil and gas industries.

-There are not as many local recruitment agencies as one might expect, however, the best job-hunting tactic is for expats to present their CV personally, and to get networking.
-Job vacancy listings can also be found in the daily Gulf Times and Peninsula newspapers; otherwise, international recruitment agencies are a good option.
+There are not that many local recruitment agencies and the best job-hunting tactic is often for expats to present their CV personally, and to get networking.
+Vacancies can also be found in the daily Gulf Times and Peninsula newspapers; otherwise, international recruitment agencies are a good option.

 Changing jobs in Qatar

-One of the unfortunate downsides to working in the emirate is the fact that expats have little flexibility when it comes to changing jobs.
-Contracts in Qatar tend to be open-ended with clauses written in banning employees from beginning a new job without first leaving the country for six months.
+One of the downsides to working in Qatar is the fact that changing jobs can be difficult.
+Employment contracts in Qatar often have clauses that ban employees from starting a new job in the country without first leaving for six months.

-Some employers feel justified in enforcing such strict rules because they invest large amounts of time and money convincing foreigners to relocate to the country in the first place.
-That said, it’s possible to work around these stipulations if an expats can secure the full support of their employer.
-However, it may still be necessary for expats to exit the country while they apply for new sponsorship – another bit of red tape that comes with moving between jobs in Qatar.
+Some employers feel these rules are justified because they invest time and money bringing foreign workers into the country.
+It is possible to work around these stipulations but an expat would need the full support of their employer.
+Even then it may be necessary to exit the country while applying for new sponsorship.

-Expats wishing to switch jobs will need a No Objection Certificate (NOC) from their current employer, and will need to make sure that their new employer is willing to sponsor them.
-It is illegal to be in Qatar without a formal sponsor.
+Expats wanting to switch jobs will need a No Objection Certificate (NOC) from their current employer and need to make sure that their new employer is willing to sponsor them – it is illegal to be in Qatar without a formal sponsor.

 Working hours in Qatar